 Client API

-The httpx.zig client provides a high-level HTTP client for making requests with support for HTTP/1.0, HTTP/1.1, HTTP/2, and HTTP/3 protocols.
-HTTPS is supported via Zig's standard library TLS (std.crypto.tls).
+The httpx.zig client provides a high-level HTTP client for making requests over HTTP/1.0, HTTP/1.1, HTTP/2, and HTTP/3.
+HTTPS is supported via Zig's standard library TLS (std.crypto.tls) for HTTP/1.x and HTTP/2.

 Protocol Support